 A flow diagram detailing the preparation of a CCfA is shown on the next page and a copy of the CCfA Request Form is included in Section 7 - Supporting Documents.

 The procedure for CCFA can be found in the Overview and Scrutiny Procedure Rules in the Constitution.
-A detailed report on the process was presented to the Overview and Scrutiny Committee at its meeting on 16 July 2018.

 Step 2 Call for Action Form